-- Recreational vehicles and trailers longer than 29 feet are not permitted on the scenic drive beyond the visitor center.
-Click here for more information.
+- The narrow and winding scenic drive prohibits recreational vehicles and trailers longer than 29 feet on the Bonita Canyon scenic drive beyond the visitor center.

 - Bring your own drinks and snacks.
 There are no vending machines at Chiricahua National Monument.